Villian79/pdf-json-parser/README.md

 Consists of two main files in the `client_side` folder:

-`index.html` - outputs pdf file to the screen `guestlist.js` - includes rendering logic and outputs JSON data from the table to the browser console.
+`index.html` - outputs pdf file to the screen

+`guestlist.js` - includes rendering logic and outputs JSON data from the table to the browser console.

+How to run locally on your PC:

+1. Make sure that pdf file is located in the same folder as index.html

+2. Open `index.html` with FIREFOX browser.
+If you run locally - Chrome and Opera will throw out cross-origin error which should disappear one you go online

 **IMPORTANT:**